CriticalFlaw/flawhud/.github/README.md

 ### Streamer Mode
 For extra protection against stream snipers and DDoS attacks while live streaming, enable Streamer Mode in the **HUD Options**.
 This feature hides player names and other information that could let the viewers know where and who you are playing with.

+### Competitive Closed Captions (clovervidia)
+Currently, there are only two supported languages for closed captions.
+These are English and Brazilian Portuguese.
+To enable competitive captions for other languages, type either `cc_lang english` or `cc_lang brazilian` in the developer console.

 <!-- ACKNOWLEDGEMENTS -->
 ## Acknowledgements
 * **HUD Development Help**: N0kk and Wiethoofd